CARV-ICS-FORTH/MPI-CC-overlap/README.md

 # Output
 - Normal ratio values lie in [0,1] where higher is better
-- There are a few special cases that may appear and deviate from the normal output produced by the benchmark
+- There are a few special cases that may appear and deviate from the normal output produced by the benchmark:
 	1. In the computation communication overlap assesmnent benchmark, computation is inserted in between issend and the corresponding wait calls.
 The amount of computation is gradually increased (similar to the approach in [1]).
 		The amount of computation inserted is estimated as a fraction of the pure communication time.
-If though, communication time for a specific pair of messages is finer than the actual time to call `clock_gettime` the following wanring will be printed: `error: inserted computation (tc) finer than timer's accuracy (tm)`.
-The only expected scenario for this case is a costly implementation of `clock_gettime`
+However, if the communication time for a specific pair of messages is finer than the actual time to call `clock_gettime` the following wanring will be printed: `error: inserted computation (tc) finer than timer's accuracy (tm)`.
+The only expected scenario for this case is a costly implementation of `clock_gettime`.
-	2. Communication ratio = 0: if the first amount of computation inserted already inflates communication time above a threshold, the benchmark assumes that it is not possible to overlap computation with communication and returns a ratio of 0
+	2. Communication ratio = 0: If the first amount of computation inserted already inflates communication time above a threshold, the benchmark assumes that it is not possible to overlap computation with communication and returns a ratio of 0.
 	3. There is an unexpected case where the communication time for a specific message when computation is performed in parallel may appear lower than the pure communication time.
 This might be due to increased noise when acquiring the pure communication time.
 Message:
-		`wanring: communication time with interfering computation for msg size = m (tm) lower than pure communication time (t0).
+		`warning: communication time with interfering computation for msg size = m (tm) lower than pure communication time (t0).
 Inserted computation duration=tc`
-	4. Case of nevative ratio: the effect of inserting communication of tc usecs in between the issend and wait calls might have a larger than exepcted result in the communication time.
-Not a trivial case and requires debugging
+	4. Case of negative ratio: The effect of inserting communication of tc usecs in between the issend and wait calls might have a larger than expected result in the communication time.
+Not a trivial case and requires debugging.

 # Configuring & running
-- For running the benchmark there are two pre-requisits
+- For running the benchmark there are two pre-requisites:
-	1. An mpi implementation
+	1. An installation of MPI
-	2. Specifying parameters in the config.in file
+	2. Specification of parameters in the **config.in** file:
 		- mpi_path: the path where mpi is installed. e.g. /usr/bin/openmpi-x/
-		- num_of_mpiruns: the number of different mpiruns used to derive average message send and ratio values.
-More distinct mpiruns allow to limite system noise effects
+		- num_of_mpiruns: the number of different MPI runs used to derive average message send and ratio values.
+More distinct MPI runs allow to limite system noise effects
-		- num_of_iterations: number of iterations within each different mpi benchmark.
+		- num_of_iterations: number of iterations within each different MPI benchmark.
 Large number of iterations (e.g. 10000) are more suitable to avoid any optimized paths for a few message exchanges.
 Moreover, effect of noise and outliers are masked out
-		- max_msg_size: the maximum message size tried in posted MPI_Issends.
+		- max_msg_size: the maximum message size tried in posted MPI_Issend.
 Currently hardcoded to 4MB
-		- noise_threshold: controls the results that are output by steps a-c of the benchmark. todo; add more
+		- noise_threshold: controls the results that are output by steps a-c of the benchmark.
 	3. python3
 - For running:
 	- ` python3 run-benchmark.py`

 # Related studies
-1.M.
-J. Rashti and A. Afsahi, "Assessing the Ability of Computation/Communication Overlap and Communication Progress in Modern Interconnects," 15th Annual IEEE Symposium on High-Performance Interconnects (HOTI 2007), Stanford, CA, USA, 2007, pp. 117-124, doi: 10.1109/HOTI.2007.12
+1. M. J. Rashti and A. Afsahi, "Assessing the Ability of Computation/Communication Overlap and Communication Progress in Modern Interconnects," 15th Annual IEEE Symposium on High-Performance Interconnects (HOTI 2007), Stanford, CA, USA, 2007, pp. 117-124, doi: 10.1109/HOTI.2007.12
 2. A. Denis and F. Trahay, "MPI Overlap: Benchmark and Analysis," 2016 45th International Conference on Parallel Processing (ICPP), Philadelphia, PA, USA, 2016, pp. 258-267, doi: 10.1109/ICPP.2016.37

 # Funding Support
 We thankfully acknowledge the support of the European Commission and the Greek General Secretariat for Research and Innovation under the EuroHPC Programme through the SPACE Centre of Excellence project (Grant Agreement No 101093441).
 National contributions from the involved state members (including the Greek General Secretariat for Research and Innovation) match the EuroHPC funding.